lejenome/lejenome.github.io/_posts/2016-02-09-mtcfss-python-training-get-ready.md

 - [Git For Windows](https://git-for-windows.github.io/) (optional but recommended)

-You can choose your preferred Text Editor or IDE to write python code, or you can pick one of our recommendation list:
+You can choose your preferred Text Editor or IDE to write python code, or you can pick one from our recommendation list:

 - [PyCharm](https://www.jetbrains.com/pycharm-edu/)
 - IDLE3 (already integrated with Python installer)